5anji/OOP_FAF/lab0/README.md

 git push
 ```

-*) Had some troubles at start with pushing: ```Support for password authentication was removed on August 13, 2021.``` After that I had to create token based authentification
+Note: Had some troubles at start with pushing: ```Support for password authentication was removed on August 13, 2021.``` After that I had to create token based authentification